-- it is mandatory to use quotes for values in the TOML file - if you use Windows paths, backslashes must be doubled in TOML file, for example C:\\Users\\johndoe\\ivysettings.xml init
+- TOML values must be surrounded with double quotes - Backslash characters ( \ ) must be doubled (for example a Windows path C:\\Users\\johndoe\\ivysettings.xml)

-Options defined directly in the command line have a higher priority than the ones defined in the configuration file.
+Command line options take precedence over those defined in the configuration file.
 So if the same option is defined in both locations, the value defined in the command line is used.